ptpt/ptwit/README.rst

    Usage: ptwit.py [OPTIONS] COMMAND [ARGS]...

    Options:
-     --account TEXT  Use this account instead of the default one.
+     -a, --account TEXT  Use this account instead of the default one.
      --text              Print entries as human-readable text.
      --json              Print entires as JSON objects.
      --help              Show this message and exit.

    Commands:
      timeline*   List timeline.
      accounts    List all accounts.
-     faves       List favourite tweets of a user. follow      Follow a user.
+     faves       List favourite tweets of a user. follow      Follow users.
      followers   List your followers.
      followings  List who you are following.
      login       Log into an account.
      mentions    List mentions.
      messages    List messages.
-     post        Post a tweet.
+     pop         Edit or delete the latest tweet. post        Post a tweet.
      replies     List replies.
      search      Search Twitter.
      send        Send a message to a user. tweets      List user's tweets.
-     unfollow    Unfollow a user.
+     unfollow    Unfollow users.
      whois       Show user profiles.

 LICENSE